TrafficGuard/typedai/src/routes/DOCS.md

 If a property is validated from the schema then do not duplicate the validation in the route handler.

-Do not cast an object in the sendJSON to avoid compile errors.
+Do not cast an object arg in the `sendJSON` to avoid compile errors.
 The static checking is an integral part of our application design.

 ### Fastify Route code review